-The prior securitizations that are treated as sales for financial accounting purposes differ from secured financings in that the Trust to which the SPS sells the Contracts meets the definition of a qualified special purpose entity under Statement of Financial Accounting Standards No. 140 ("SFAS 140").
+The prior securitizations that were treated as sales for financial accounting purposes differ from secured financings in that the Trust to which the SPS sold the Contracts met the definition of a qualified special purpose entity under Statement of Financial Accounting Standards No. 140 ("SFAS 140").
 As a result, assets and liabilities of the Trust are not consolidated into the Company's Condensed Consolidated Balance Sheet.

-The Company's warehouse securitization structures are similar to the above, except that (i) the SPS that purchases the Contracts pledges the Contracts to secure promissory notes which it issues, (ii) the promissory notes are in an aggregate principal amount of not more than 70% to 73% of the aggregate principal balance of the Contracts (that is, at least 27% overcollateralization), and (iii) no increase in the required amount of Credit Enhancement is contemplated unless certain portfolio performance tests are breached.
-During the quarter ended September 30, 2003 the warehouse securitizations related to the CPS programs were amended to provide for the transactions to be reflected as secured financings for financial accounting purposes.
-The Contracts held by the warehouse SPS and the promissory notes that it issues are therefore included in the Company's Condensed Consolidated Financial Statements as of March 31, 2004 and December 31, 2003 as assets and liabilities, respectively.
+The Company's warehouse securitization structures are similar to the above, except that (i) the SPS that purchases the Contracts pledges the Contracts to secure promissory notes which it issues, (ii) the promissory notes are in an aggregate principal amount of not more than 73.0% to 73.5% of the aggregate principal balance of the Contracts (that is, at least 26.5% overcollateralization), and (iii) no increase in the required amount of Credit Enhancement is contemplated unless certain portfolio performance tests are breached.
+During the quarter ended September 30, 2003 the warehouse securitizations related to the CPS Programs were amended to provide for the transactions to be reflected as secured financings for financial accounting purposes.
+The Contracts held by the warehouse SPS and the promissory notes that it issues are therefore included in the Company's Condensed Consolidated Financial Statements as of June 30, 2004 and December 31, 2003 as assets and liabilities, respectively.